SPARC-X/SPARC-X-API/README.md

 which generates a json file `parameters.json` for the current API.
 We also keep track of the latest API under `sparc/sparc_json_api/parameters.json`.

-We provide a API object `sparc.inputs.SparcInputs` for loading and validating parameters.

 Use it like this:
 1. Load the latest SPARC api